 - How could the likelihood of harm occurring be reduced?

-Please note: If you feel you are at risk of harm, you should always inform your employer who can put methods in place to prevent harm occurring.
+Please note: If you feel you are at risk of harm, you should always inform your employer who can put methods in place to prevent harm from occurring.

 Does COSHH apply to me even though I am self-employed?